AliAgabalayev/CryptoTracker/README.md

 -   The script fetches cryptocurrency prices every 15 minutes from the **CoinMarketCap API**.
 -   It compares the fetched prices against the configured thresholds and triggers alerts if prices exceed or drop below the specified values.
 -   Notifications are sent via **Telegram**.
+-   **Prevents duplicate alerts** by enforcing a **10% increase/decrease rule** before sending a new notification.

+## Incremental Alert System

+To prevent excessive alerts, the script follows this rule:

+1. If a cryptocurrency reaches the configured threshold for the **first time**, an alert is triggered.
+2. A **new alert is only sent if the price increases/decreases by 10%** from the last alert price.
+3. If the price goes back below the threshold and rises again, the system resets and waits for the next alert trigger.

 ## Cache Mechanism